DIVE-CI/GOOD/README.md

 # Anonymous repo for paper review

-This paper follows the GOOD benchmark [1] structure.
 **The method name in this repo is called GEI instead of LECI**.

 The main method codes are in `GOOD/networks/models/GEIGNN.py` and `GOOD/ood_algorithms/algorithms/GEI.py`.